mattbucknall/subreg/README.md

 A small footprint regular expression subset engine written in ANSI C, originially implented for use in embedded systems with limited memory resources.

+# Note
+I now consider Subreg to be feature-complete, so future updates will just cover bug fixes and general maintenance.
+Please don’t open feature requests or feature PRs.

 ## Features
 - Single source file, single header - Just statically link with your own code
 - MIT license - Permits use in open and closed source projects